BennieCopeland/the-elmish-book/chapters/commands/elmish-hackernews-part2.md

     let! (status, responseText) = Http.get endpoint
     (* the rest is the same, omitted for brevity *)
 ```
 Great!
-Now the loading story items is refactored.
-Nothing needs to change in the actual implementation because only end point is different per story category.
+Now loading of the story items is refactored.
+Nothing needs to change in the actual implementation because only the end point is different per story category.
 As for the individual items themselves, loading and parsing also doesn't require any refactoring, except that we now need to decode the `score` field as well of each item as follows:
 ```fsharp {highlight: [5, 13]}
 type HackernewsItem = {
   id: int